LarssonGitHub/Encrypted_password_manager/README.md

-# The padlock vault

-Create an app with the electron framework that can store encrypted credentials for websites and services, which must be able to run as a stand-alone application without the need for a browser.
+# Encrypted password manager (The password vault)

+A desktop password manager that will securely store the user's passwords and credentials.
+The app is built with the Electron framework and uses the Advanced Encryption Standard (AES) for encrypting data.

+No information is stored online, and no sign-up process is needed to use it.
+Just download the source code, build it, and get started.

 ## How to install and run